-LAGERS' Real Assets/Real Return portfolio lagged its benchmark over the last year.
-The Real Assets/Real Return investments returned -6.7% net of fees compared to LAGERS' Real Assets/Real Return Benchmark of +1.5%.
-The shortfall comes from both Public and Private Real Asset portfolios, which both underperformed their respective benchmarks by -9.0%.
-Timber led the Real Asset/Real Return portfolio with +5.0% net of fee return, compared to its respective benchmark returning +3.2%.
+LAGERS' Real Assets/Real Return portfolio outperformed its benchmark over the last year.
+The Real Assets/Real Return portfolio returned +20.6% net of fees compared to LAGERS' Real Assets/Real Return Benchmark of +13.9%.
+The outperformance comes from both Public and Private Real Asset portfolios, which exceeded their respective benchmarks by +8.9% and +7.3%, respectively.
+Commodity portfolios led the Real Asset/Real Return category as those benefited from an increase in inflation driven by strong commodity demand.

-LAGERS' Strategic portfolio returned -14.9% net of fees compared to LAGERS' Strategic Benchmark of +6.2%.
-The primary attribution comes from Public Strategic returning -26.8% for the year compared to the benchmark return of +5.2%.
-Private Strategic had a +2.9% return for the year but still lagged its benchmark return of 6.7%.
+LAGERS' Strategic portfolio also had a successful year last year with it outperforming LAGERS' Strategic Benchmark by +25.2%.
+The primary attribution comes from the Public Strategic portfolio, returning +56.5% for the year, compared to the benchmark return of +10.1%.
+Private Strategic had a smaller outperformance of +2.6%.

-The current levered allocation as of June 30, 2020 for the five main asset types are Alpha 12.5%, Equities 38.1%, Fixed Income 26.5%, Real Assets/Real Return 34.7%, and Strategic Assets 9.7%.
-However, the LAGERS' team views risk and asset allocation at a much more granular level than just the five main buckets listed above.
+The levered allocation as of June 30, 2021 for the five main asset classes was Alpha 11.2%, Equities 39.1%, Fixed Income 28.1%, Real Assets/Real Return 36.0%, and Strategic Assets 9.5%.
+In addition to the five asset classes, LAGERS had 11.3% allocated to cash instruments.
+LAGERS' team views risk and asset allocation at a much more granular level than just the five main asset classes listed above.
 Below is an in-depth chart, showing all the various sub-categories within the portfolio.
 These sub-categories provide a better understanding of the risks and characteristics currently in the portfolio.